BT lifts dividend after cost cuts drive earnings

 BT said it expected revenue excluding transit to show an improving trend in 2013 and 2014, and that it should grow core earnings in those financial years as well.

-Tight cost control and efficiency improvements have enabled the group to invest in its infrastructure, with a fibre network now passing 10 million homes.
+Tight cost control and efficiency improvements have enabled the group to invest in its infrastructure, with a fiber network now passing 10 million homes.

 Chief Executive Ian Livingston said BT was also seeing good traction with its TV service BT Vision and reported strong demand for broadband, with 589,000 customers signing up for the service from BT Retail in the year, and 131,000 net additions to its superfast broadband network in the final quarter.